oktaviandi/simple-image-uploader-and-parsers/README.md

 ## Prerequisite
 - The user needs to create a project in GCP with Google Drive API enabled.
 - The user needs to create a credential in GCP, download it and create an environment variable named `GOOGLE_CREDENTIALS` that points to the file.
-In production environment, this shuold be stored in config manager like AWS Parameter Store or GCP Secret Manager.
+In production environment, this should be stored in config manager like AWS Parameter Store or GCP Secret Manager.

 ## Running the code
 - The code was created using IntelliJ IDEA.